 Maine COVID-19 hospitalizations continue to rise

-BANGOR, Maine (WABI) - COVID-19 hospitalizations numbers have spiked here in Maine over the last few days.
+BANGOR, Maine (WABI) - COVID-19 hospitalizations in Maine are once again on the rise.

-The Maine CDC reports 130 people are in the hospital with the virus, that’s up 14 from Sunday.
+The Maine CDC reports 136 people are in the hospital with the virus, that’s up four from Tuesday.

-On Saturday there were a total of 104 people in the hospital.
-That’s a jump of 26 in the last two days.

 Copyright 2022 WABI.
 All rights reserved.